Justin99x/willow2-sdk-mods/speedrun_practice/README.md

 - The user is asked for the name of the new file.
 - A new save file is created with the current state of the game and set to read only.
-- Non-savable game states of Anarchy, Buck Up, Free Shots, Smasher stacks, active weapon, current ammo in clips, Crit Merges, and map position are stored in the actual save file using some unused player stat values.
+- Non-savable game states are stored in the actual save file using some unused player stat values.
 Whenever using this save in the future, a second key bind can be used to load those game states, allowing for continuation of game play with the same number of stacks and merges applied.
 Useful for practicing the same late game segments.
+  - Anarchy stacks
+  - Buck Up stacks
+  - Free Shots
+  - Smasher/SMASH stacks
+  - Active weapon
+  - Current ammo in clips
+  - Weapon merges
+  - Map position
+  - NEW: Expertise stacks
+  - NEW: Crit/accuracy bonuses from mass duping in co-op
+- All items are now co-op compatible!
+Both users need to be running the mod.

 It's best to leave the checkpoint files as read only.
 The player stats are not rewritten when saving regularly, only when using the checkpoint feature.